thisismygitrepo/machineconfig/README.md

 * `$profile` in Windows Powershell
 * etc

 Additionally, files that contain data, sensitive information that should not be pushed to a repository are contained in a directory `~/dotfiles`.
 The files therein are encrypted before backedup.
-Additionally, scripts to perform setup of new machines and perform mundane tasks are maintained here in `scripts`.
-The repo uses Python to perform the tasks.

 # Shortcuts
 * `bit.ly/cfgroot` is a shortcut to this repo.